MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 The knowledge base is now ready for your bot to use.

 ## Add knowledge base information to your bot
 Beginning with bot framework v4.3 Azure no longer provides a .bot file as part of your downloaded bot source code.
-Use the following instructions connect your CSharp or JavaScript bot to your knowledgebase.
+Use the following instructions connect your CSharp or JavaScript bot to your knowledge base.

 ## [C#](#tab/csharp)